SrivatsanV/Flix--movies-app/README.md

-##Overview of the app
+## Overview of the web app
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A responisive, UI centric web application built using ReactJS and the movieDb api : [Link to the api](https://www.themoviedb.org/documentation/api).

-Built using React Hooks and movieDb api : [Link to the api](https://www.themoviedb.org/documentation/api).
+The web app is hosted on heroku plaform : [Link to the website](https://flix-search-101.herokuapp.com/).

-## Available Scripts
+## Available Scripts for running/testing the project locally
 In the project directory, you can run:

 ### `npm start`